Expander/polylogarithm/README.md

 [![Build Status](https://travis-ci.org/Expander/polylogarithm.svg?branch=master)](https://travis-ci.org/Expander/polylogarithm)

-The Polylogarithm package provides C++ implementations of various polylogarithms, including the real and complex dilogarithm, and standard Clausen functions.
+The Polylogarithm package provides C++ implementations of various polylogarithms, including the real and complex dilogarithm, trilogarithm, and standard Clausen functions.

 The package has no external dependencies, except for the C++ standard library.
 The implementations of the individual polylogarithm